aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

    ```
 ## Create your AWS IoT Thing

-  In this step, we will run a python script that will automate creating an AWS Iot Thing, this will be the thing that we are simulate in our Cloud9 instance:
+  In this step, we will run a python script that will automate creating an AWS Iot Thing, this will be the thing that we simulate in our Cloud9 instance:
   - An IoT Thing Group
   - An IoT Thing, registered in IoT Device management, placed in the group we created
   - An IoT Certificate, attached to your Thing